yoik/cordova-plugin-inappbrowser/doc/index.md

     - __hidden__: set to `yes` to create the browser and load the page, but not show it.
 The loadstop event fires when loading is complete.
 Omit or set to `no` (default) to have the browser open and load normally.
     - __clearcache__: set to `yes` to have the browser's cookie cache cleared before the new window is opened
     - __clearsessioncache__: set to `yes` to have the session cookie cache cleared before the new window is opened
+    - __schemes__: set to a pipe (|) separated list of schemes that are allowed to be executed.
+These are opened via a view intent the loaderror callback is called if there is no matching scheme.

     iOS only: